 Beverly Hills Business Lawyer | Bennett Jay Yankowitz | (424) 256-8560 in 90210

-Business Lawyer serving Beverly Hills, Los Angeles and all of Southern California
+Business Attorney serving Beverly Hills, Los Angeles and all of Southern California

 eGenralCounsel is a law firm created by Los Angeles business lawyer Bennett Yankowitz, a corporate attorney in Beverly Hills, California with over 30 years’ experience serving business and corporate clients in Los angeles and Southern California.
-Our firm specializes in representing growing businesses, entrepreneurs and investors in all types of business transactions, such as:
+I am a Beverly Hills business lawyer specializing in representing growing businesses, entrepreneurs and investors in all types of business transactions, such as:

 - organizing and structuring new corporations, partnerships and LLC’s